BaseTechStack/dev.base.al/docs/guide/index.md

 Base Tech Stack provides a collection of tools, frameworks, and components designed to accelerate your development process.
 Our main projects include:

-- **BaseNuxt**: A Nuxt.js-based framework with entity management and component generation
+- **BaseUX**: A Nuxt.js-based framework with entity management and component generation
 - **Albafone**: Mobile application with multi-language support
 - **Component Library**: Reusable components for rapid development